kevinoid/python-project-template/README.rst

 (Mis-)Features
 ==============

+* All module sources are in ``src`` rather than the top-level directory.
+  I was initially against this idea, but was swayed by Ionel Cristian Mărieș' `Packaging a python library`_, Hynek Schlawack's `Testing & Packaging`_, and pytest `Good Integration Practices`_.
 * Minimally constrained top-level dependencies are declared in ``requirements*.in`` files.
 Full, exact, known-good dependency versions are stored in ``requirements*.txt``.
 These can be generated using